Exclusives

 Finally, while larger businesses have widely adopted CRM, the one group that’s lagging behind is businesses with fewer than 10 employees, and they’re going to be catching up.

-Yes, absolutely.
-If you don’t have a single source of truth to understand the different interactions you’re having with customers and prospects, you’re never going to get a unified view of what’s going on.
-That’s going to lead to a poor buying process or customer service process.
+Signorelli: Yes, absolutely.
+Without a single source of truth to understand the different interactions you’re having with customers and prospects, you’ll never get a unified view of what’s going on.
+That will lead to a poor buying or customer service process.

-There’s no excuse for a business not to be using some type of CRM.
-I think where the smallest businesses get lost with CRM is they view it as a glorified Rolodex.
+There’s no excuse for a business not to use some type of CRM.
+I think where the smallest businesses get lost with CRM is that they view it as a glorified Rolodex.
 I didn’t really see the value of a CRM until I saw what you can do when you connect outside systems, like marketing, to CRM.

 When you connect all the marketing data you have and plug that information into CRM, it transforms into something that provides actionable intelligence for creating a really cohesive and powerful buyer or customer experience.